-Aboriginal Affairs and Northern Development Canada's (AANDC's) First Nations and Inuit Youth Employment Strategy (FNIYES) supports initiatives to provide First Nations and Inuit youth with work experience, information about career options, and opportunities to develop skills to help them gain employment and develop careers.
+Indigenous and Northern Affairs Canada (INAC)'s First Nations and Inuit Youth Employment Strategy (FNIYES) supports initiatives to provide First Nations and Inuit youth with work experience, information about career options and opportunities to develop skills to help gain employment and develop careers.

 The FNIYES has an annual budget of $24 million.
-Since the launch of this strategy, close to 150,000 opportunities have been provided to First Nations and Inuit youth.
+Since its launch in 1997, the FNIYES has provided close to 150,000 opportunities to First Nations and Inuit youth.
 More than 600 First Nations and Inuit communities design and implement projects each year.

-- Expose young people to a variety of career options
+- get exposed to a variety of career options

-- Promote the benefits of education as key to labour market participation
+- understand the benefits of education as key to labour market participation

-- Help provide co-operative education work and study opportunities
+- gain co-operative education work and study opportunities

-AANDC delivers two programs under the First Nations and Inuit Youth Employment Strategy.
+INAC delivers two programs under the First Nations and Inuit Youth Employment Strategy:

-The First Nations and Inuit Skills Link Program supports initiatives that help First Nations and Inuit youth acquire essential employability and job-related skills, and to learn about job and career options, to prepare them for employment and career development.
+- the First Nations and Inuit Skills Link Program supports initiatives that help First Nations and Inuit youth acquire essential employability and job-related skills, and to learn about job and career options, to prepare for employment and career development

-The FNIYES is a component of the Government of Canada's Youth Employment Strategy (YES) led by Human Resources and Skills Development Canada (HRSDC).
+The FNIYES is a component of the Government of Canada's Youth Employment Strategy (YES) led by Employment and Social Development Canada.
 The YES was launched in 1997 to help youth enhance their employability skills while increasing the number of skilled young Canadians in the workforce.